kaiwaehner/kafka-streams-machine-learning-examples/readme.md

 * Deployment of a H2O Deep Learning model to a Kafka Streams application for prediction of flight delays
 * Deployment of a pre-built TensorFlow CNN model for image recognition
 * Deployment of a DL4J model to predict the species of Iris flowers
+* Deployment of a Keras model (trained with TensorFlow backend) using the Import Model API from DeepLearning4J

-**More sophisticated use cases around Kafka Streams and other technologies will be added over time.
+**More sophisticated use cases around Kafka Streams and other technologies will be added over time in this or related Github project.
 Some ideas**:
 * Image Recognition with H2O and TensorFlow (to show the difference of using H2O instead of using just low level TensorFlow APIs)
 * Anomaly Detection with Autoencoders leveraging DeepLearning4J.
 * Cross Selling and Customer Churn Detection using classical Machine Learning algorithms but also Deep Learning
 * Stateful Stream Processing to combine different model execution steps into a more powerful workflow instead of "just" inferencing single events (a good example might be a streaming process with sliding or session windows).
 * Keras to build different models with Python, TensorFlow, Theano and other Deep Learning frameworks under the hood + Kafka Streams as generic Machine Learning infrastructure to deploy, execute and monitor these different models.

-##### Two other projects exist already with more ML + Kafka content:
+##### Some other Github projects exist already with more ML + Kafka content:
+- Deep Learning UDF for KSQL: [Streaming Anomaly Detection of MQTT IoT Sensor Data using an Autoencoder](https://github.com/kaiwaehner/ksql-udf-deep-learning-mqtt-iot)
-- KSQL ML Demo on Github: [Continuous Health Checks with Anomaly Detection using KSQL, Kafka Connect, Deep Learning and Elasticsearch](https://github.com/kaiwaehner/ksql-fork-with-deep-learning-function)
+- End-to-End ML Integration Demo: [Continuous Health Checks with Anomaly Detection using KSQL, Kafka Connect, Deep Learning and Elasticsearch](https://github.com/kaiwaehner/ksql-fork-with-deep-learning-function)
 - TensorFlow Serving + gRPC + Kafka Streams on Github => Stream Processing and RPC / Request-Response concepts combined: [Model inference with Apache Kafka, Kafka Streams and a TensorFlow model deployed on a TensorFlow Serving model server](https://github.com/kaiwaehner/tensorflow-serving-java-grpc-kafka-streams)